 In a week’s time, the government will unveil its first budget.
 It will be keen to deliver on the big spending promises pledged in the Conservative manifesto, particularly in the newly won northern constituencies.
 The manifesto also promised to prioritise the environment.
 Read more

 Category Archives: Political leadership

-This blog was first published by Business Green.
+This post was first published in Business Green

 The Environment Bill makes a welcome return to Parliament next week in a prime slot after Prime Minister’s questions.
 It is wide-ranging and includes important measures on four critical foundations of our natural environment: nature, air, water and resources and waste.
 But its lasting legacy will be a new environmental governance system for England and Northern Ireland.
 Read more